james-chf/anoma-wasm-template/README.md

 # anoma-wasm-template

-> :warning: This repo is experimental and shouldn't be relied upon!
+> :warning: This repo was an experiment and isn't maintained.
+See <https://github.com/anoma/wasm-workspace> instead.

 A [cargo-generate](https://github.com/cargo-generate/cargo-generate) template repository for transactions and validity predicates for Anoma.